Pinguicula mesophytica - Purple Rainforest

 I currently cultivate over 60 seed-grown clones of Pinguicula mesophytica, originally of high elevation Honduran origin.
 Some of these plants were colchicine-treated in the lab that sowed them in vitro in an attempt to induce polyploidy.
 Corolla colors among the clones are mostly a uniform fluorescent magenta, with some individuals having light pink, very pale reddish-purple and “splash-petaled” flowers.
 While originally described as having red flowers that are smaller than P. moranensis (Zamudio 1997), both statements are in error.
 Flowers on both artificially-propagated and wild origin plants to ~1.5”/3.8 cm in length across the corolla lobes and are largest in mid-summer.
 They are fairly long-lasting, but at their most intense in the first five days following their opening.
 No white-flowered forms seen by me so far, but further breeding will probably produce some over time.
 Although I am not engaged in hybridizing them myself, I’m sure as more of this seed-grown material reaches other CP growers’ hands, crosses with other showy-flowered pinguiculas will be made.

 There is a bit of “inside baseball”-type minor controversy that clings to this species.
-The confusion surrounding the misidentified material labeled Pinguicula mesophytica that circulated for almost a decade in PTC originates from artificially-propagated seed that I provided in late 2002 from central Guatemalan cloud forest origin epiphytic P. cf. moranensis.
+The confusion surrounding the misidentified material labeled Pinguicula mesophytica that circulated for almost a decade in PTC originates from artificially-propagated seed that I provided in spring 2003 from central Guatemalan cloud forest origin epiphytic P. cf. moranensis.
 This population had been tentatively identified from photos as P. mesophytica by an eminent German Pinguicula specialist I corresponded with at the time.
 I hand-pollinated the flowers that produced the seed in question and would note that there were no other pinguiculas in flower in my collection during that period.
 This seed was gifted to a well-known French butterwort enthusiast who, unbeknownst to me, forwarded it to at least one commercial PTC lab where it appears that it was accidentally (?) substituted for hybrid material of unknown provenance.
 The resulting propagations were subsequently released by EU-based nurseries as P. mesophytica.
 While images here show that some of the epiphytic and lithophytic Baja Verapaz P. cf. moranensis superficially resemble P. mesophytica (but usually lack the diagnostic overlapped upper corolla lobes), the PTC plants do not.
 Indeed, I am more than just a bit surprised that the hybrid origin of these plants was not evident to nurseries that sold it from the moment that they first flowered.
 I was still able to purchase a plant from a nursery labeled as P. mesophytica from a U.S. CP nursery in early 2017 (shown here) and some growers are apparently still convinced that this hybrid is the true species.
 Such are the powers of self-delusion.
 The negative commercial fallout from this case of mistaken identity is that, until very recently, there has been far less interest than expected in line-bred P. mesophytica plants of known provenance by growers.
 This is no doubt due to bad press the hybrids got on CP online discussion boards and the generally poor quality of EU plants out of PTC that many CP growers soured on the name.